meditationstuff/protocol_1/narrative_writing_bib.md

 * Hursthouse, Rosalind.
 "Arational actions."
 The Journal of Philosophy 88.2 (1991): 57-68.
 * Davidson, Donald.
 "Actions, reasons, and causes."
 The journal of philosophy 60.23 (1963): 685-700.

+* Lambrecht, Knud.
+Information structure and sentence form: Topic, focus, and the mental representations of discourse referents.
+Vol. 71.
+Cambridge university press, 1994.
+* McNally, Louise.
+"Stativity and theticity."
+Events and grammar.
+Dordrecht: Springer Netherlands, 1998.
+293-307.

+* Maienborn, Claudia.
+"On davidsonian and kimian states."
+Existence: Semantics and syntax.
+Dordrecht: Springer Netherlands, 2007.
+107-130.
+* Von Heusinger, Klaus, Claudia Maienborn, and Paul Portner.
+"Specificity."
+Semantics: Noun phrases and verb phrases (2011): 70-111.
+* Gómez-Vázquez, Diana, Jaume Mateu, and Diana Gómez Vázquez.
+"How to obtain a copula from a process verb: Insights from the event structure of posture verbs."
+Glossa: a journal of general linguistics 7.1 (2022).
+* Rothmayr, Antonia.
+"The structure of stative verbs."
+(2009): 1-232.
+John Benjamins B.V.
+* Gómez Vázquez, Diana.
+Posture verbs and internally-caused verbs in Romance and Germanic languages : causavity, stationary motion, and intransitive-locative alternations.
+Dissertation.
+Universitat Autònoma de Barcelona, 2020.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]